On the surface, account management and sales have a similar set of goals: build strong relationships with clients and increase profitable revenue.

 The role of an account manager requires more of a “farmer” mentality.
 After a prospect has converted to a customer, the account manager focuses on nurturing the relationship and helping it grow to its full potential.

 An account manager must be able to identify key accounts and prioritize their time based on which accounts have the most potential for growth and longevity.
-AM’s need the following skills to be successful:
+Account management training emphasizes the following skills needed to be successful:

 - Relationship building: this requires communicating effectively and taking a consultative, buyer-focused approach with all client interactions